NuAuth/.github/profile/README.md

-<b>NuAuth is still in development.
+<b><i>NuAuth is still in development.
 We do not have a planned release date.
-Our website will have random uptime and downtime due to active development.</b>
+Our website will have random uptime and downtime due to active development.</i></b>

 # Welcome to NuAuth DRM Solutions
 ## <i>Helping the Average Small-Time Developer Achieve Their Goals and Maximize Profit</i>